 Driving the steep road to Puerto de Casillas in Ávila

 Puerto de Casillas is a mountain pass at an elevation of 1,469m (4,819ft) above sea level, located in the Ávila province of central Spain.
-Situated within the Iruelas Valley in the Sierra de Gredos, the access road is a technical climb characterized by a drastic transition in surface integrity and extreme vertical gradients.
+Situated within the Iruelas Valley in the Sierra de Gredos, the access road is characterized by a drastic transition in surface integrity and extreme vertical gradients.

 | Road facts: Puerto de Casillas | |